fatibaba/DEMO-INTER-AutomatedTool/README.md

 - `mlx_lm` (for machine-learning-based ontology matching)
 - `IPython` (for interactive notebook displays)

-If you are using **Google Colab**, all dependencies are pre-installed.
+If you are using **Google Colab**, most dependencies are pre-installed.

 ---